Adam Nayyar

-Adam Nayyar (December 10, 1948, in Bahawalpur – July 29, 2008, in Islamabad) was a Pakistani anthropologist, researcher, author and ethnomusicologist.
+Adam Nayyar (10 December 1948 – 29 July 2008) was a Pakistani anthropologist, researcher, author and ethnomusicologist.

-He served the Lok Virsa (Folk Heritage) for twenty years as a Director Research.
+He served as the Director Research at the Lok Virsa (Folk Heritage) for twenty years.
 He was the executive director of Pakistan National Council of the Arts (PNCA) when he died.

 Early life

 Nayyar was born on 10 December 1948 in Bahawalpur, Punjab, Pakistan.
 He studied cultural anthropology at the University of Heidelberg, Germany.

 Career

 Adam Nayyar did some pioneering research on Pakistani music especially related to qawwali.

 "Dr Nayyar was valued as an authority on Pakistani music, especially Sufi and folk music, and culture.
 His areas of interests and experience were ethnographic investigations, teaching and training, music and Silk Route music".

 "Dr Nayyar was instrumental in putting Nusrat Fateh Ali Khan on the world map of music.
 In 1991, working as a team anthropologist, he produced a film on the musical heritage of Pakistan titled Pardesi which won an "Honorable Mention Award" at the Cannes Film Festival".

-He was also the faculty of the Quaid-e-Azam University, Islamabad.
+He was also a faculty member at the Quaid-e-Azam University, Islamabad.